vercel/next.js/docs/deployment.md

 CMD ["node_modules/.bin/next", "start"]
 ```

-Make sure to place this in the root folder of your project.
+Make sure to place this Dockerfile in the root folder of your project.

-You can build this with `docker build . -t my-next-js-app` and run with `docker run -p 3000:3000 my-next-js-app`.
+You can build your container with `docker build . -t my-next-js-app` and run it with `docker run -p 3000:3000 my-next-js-app`.

 ### Static HTML Export